Elmbridge, Worcestershire: Geography

-It occupies the top of the gentle, mainly green, vale of the Elmbridge Brook which feeds south a few miles into Droitwich Spa, there flowing into the short River Salwarpe, in navigability superseded by the parallel Droitwich Canal, both left-bank tributaries of the Severn.
+It occupies the top of the gentle, mainly green, vale of the Elmbridge Brook which feeds south a few miles into Droitwich Spa, there flowing into the short Salwarpe, in navigability superseded by the Droitwich Canal, both left-bank tributaries of the Severn.

 The ecclesiastical parish has essentially the same boundaries.
 A long, north–south, strip parish, it broadens in the southwest to take in the minor neighbourhood of Broad Common which straddles the streets Kidderminster Road and The Knoll and a little of adjacent Broad Alley.
-Near Broad Common it takes in about half of the linear neighbourhood, Cutnall Green, along the Kidderminster Road and most of Forest Drive, all forming a 20th-century first-developed area of homes, mainly with gardens.
-Beside the church is a public green and in private land set behind buildings, opposite, is a pond.
+Near Broad Common it takes in about half of the linear neighbourhood, Cutnall Green, along the Kidderminster Road and most of Forest Drive.
+These are 20th-century homes, mainly with gardens.
+Beside the church is a public green, In private gardens, opposite, lies a pond.

 Ambridge, the fictional village in the fictional county of Borsetshire, in The Midlands, may possibly have been based on Cutnall Green.

-Demography

-As at the census date of Sunday 27 March 2011, four weeks before Easter, ten of its 475 residents (or their parents) stated they were pupils or students living at their non-term-time address.

 Amenities

-Its Anglican church dedicated to Saint Mary is largely a Victorian reconstruction of a medieval building.
+Its Anglican church, Saint Mary's, is largely a Victorian reconstruction of the medieval building documented in travel gazetteers, county histories and diocesan records.
+Its pub-restaurant serves traditional fare.